 Bonuses are an excellent way to incentivise employee performance, retain a loyal workforce, and solidify your reputation as a company that truly values its staff.
-Many employers in Bulgaria choose to adopt an employee bonus system, but understanding legislation around the taxation of employee bonuses is vital.
+Many employers in Bulgaria choose to adopt an employee bonus system, but understanding the legislation around the taxation of employee bonuses is vital.

+Since 1 January 2026, Bulgaria has been part of the eurozone.
+All salaries, social security contributions, and bonuses are now calculated and paid in euro at the fixed rate of 1 EUR = 1.95583 BGN.
 In this article, we will explore the latest rules and regulations, so you can reward your valued employees with confidence.

 What Types of Bonuses can be Awarded in Bulgaria?